33 experienced travelers share their travel must haves for both domestic and international trips.

 Miscellaneous Travel Must Haves

-If you’re a wine lover and you like to bring home a bottle or two of vino, then a set of Wine Wings is the perfect travel accessory.
+If you’re a wine lover and you like to bring home a bottle or two of vino for a wine tasting at home, then a set of Wine Wings is the perfect travel accessory.

 This nifty product was designed in the US by a pilot.
 In essence, it’s a custom-sized bubble sleeve that fits snugly around a standard wine bottle, protecting it from breaking in transit.
 Wine Wings can also be used to transport olive oil, spirits, or even perfume – any bottle with a volume of up to one litre.
 A double zip-lock and triple seal prevents leakage, while the inner sleeve is removable for easy cleaning.

 They’re are absolutely part of my travel must haves.
 I bought my four-pack of Wine Wings ahead of my first visit to Kakheti, the main wine region in the Republic of Georgia, and I’ve kept a couple in the bottom of my suitcase ever since.
 This is an excellent travel hack for those who like to travel light as it gives you the ability to put your wine in your suitcase instead of carrying heavy bottles in carryon.

 If you’re bringing home 6+ bottles of wine though, you’ll want to read about this wine luggage for flying internationally.